From duality to determinants for q-TASEP and ASEP: A general scheme from nested contour integrals to Fredholm determinants

-\begin{proposition} If the contours of integration in (\ref{muktildedef}) can be deformed (without passing any poles) to all coincide with a contour $\tilde C_{\poles}$, then the following formal identity holds
+\begin{proposition} If the contours of integration in (\ref{muktildedef}) can be deformed (without passing any poles) to all coincide with a contour $\widetilde C_{\mathbb{A}}$, then the following formal identity holds:

-where $\det(I+\tilde{K}^1)$ is the formal Fredholm determinant expansion of $ \tilde K^1:L^2(\tilde{C}_{\poles}) \to L^2(\tilde{C}_{\poles}) $ defined in terms of its integral kernel
+where $\det(I+\widetilde{K}^1)$ is the formal Fredholm determinant expansion of $ \widetilde K^1\dvtx L^2(\widetilde{C}_{\mathbb{A}}) \to L^2(\widetilde{C}_{\mathbb{A}}) $ defined in terms of its integral kernel

-The above identity is formal, but also holds numerically for $\zeta$ such that the left-hand side converges absolutely and the right-hand side operator $\tilde{K}^1$ is trace-class. \end{proposition} \begin{proof} This is proved in \cite{BorCor}, Proposition 3.2.9. \end{proof}
+The above identity is formal, but also holds numerically for $\zeta$ such that the left-hand side converges absolutely and the right-hand side operator $\widetilde{K}^1$ is trace-class. \end{proposition} \begin{pf} This is proved in \cite{BorCor}, Proposition 3.2.9. \end{pf}

-\begin{remark} By considering the Fredholm series expansion (whose terms are given by (\ref{mukproplargeeqn})) it is clear that since $f$ arises multiplicatively, it can be paired either with $w_i$ or $w_j$ in the Cauchy determinant.
+\begin{remark} By considering the Fredholm series expansion [whose terms are given by (\ref{mukproplargeeqn})], it is clear that since $f$ arises multiplicatively, it can be paired either with $w_i$ or $w_j$ in the Cauchy determinant.
 As a consequence, it follows that

-where $ \tilde K^1:L^2(\tilde{C}_{\poles}) \to L^2(\tilde{C}_{\poles}) $ is defined in terms of its integral kernel
+where $ \widetilde K^1\dvtx L^2(\widetilde{C}_{\mathbb{A}}) \to L^2(\widetilde{C}_{\mathbb{A}}) $ is defined in terms of its integral kernel

 \end{remark}